Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 #### Model Analysis

-To check which ML model MindsDB used on our dataset, simply execute:
+By default, MindsDB will train many possible ML models for the task you specified at the same time.
+To check which ML model MindsDB used on our dataset, simply execute the following query:

 ```sql
 DESCRIBE MODEL mindsdb.restaurant_ratings_model.model;